-The purity & danger economy (see here and here (p.
-150 et seq)) prevailed, however, and it was only natural that there arose a great nostalgia for the golden days of incontinence.
+The purity and danger economy prevailed, however, and it was only natural that there arose a great nostalgia for the golden days of incontinence.
 This was a fraught state of affairs insofar as attempts to invoke such a return risked a possibly terminal social exclusion.

 Another commentator finds that the practices were not merely pantomime:

 “The scatalogical practices among some of the clown societies of the Pueblo Indians, particularly the Zuni, are notorious examples of this clownish capacity for pointing to and containing the total human condition.
 One is initiated into the Zuni Ne’wekwe by a ritual of filth-eating – a strange sort of Eucharist indeed.
 Mud and excrement are smeared on the body for the clown performance, and parts of the performance may consist of sporting with excreta, smearing and daubing it, or drinking urine and pouring it on one another.
 Among the Hopi, a group of males known as ‘singers’ play about with vulva-shaped sticks during initiation ceremonies, singing taunting and obscene songs to the women and running after them to ‘bless them’ with filth.
 The women, in turn, being well-prepared, douse the singers with foul water or urine.”